Ashley Dockens

 Yunfang Zheng

-Yunfang Zheng, Sc.D., M.D., CCC-A, is a full professor in the Department of Communication Sciences and Disorders at Central Michigan University.
+Yunfang Zheng, Sc.D., M.D., CCC-A, is a full professor and audiology division director in the Department of Communication Sciences and Disorders at Central Michigan University.
 She was a physician and received her Sc.D. in Audiology from Montclair State University.
 She managed an audiology department at Saint Peter’s University Hospital in New Jersey for three years and was an adjunct professor at Montclair State University.
 Her research interests include diagnostic audiology, amplification, cochlear implants, and aural rehabilitation, with the goal of helping individuals with hearing difficulties achieve a better quality of life.
 She has given many scientific presentations at national and international conventions and has published her work in several internationally respected professional journals.
 She has also received awards and grants from university, industry, and professional associations to support her research and has mentored many doctoral research projects with different research awards/grants.